Skip Navigation

 Stage 4: Proposal

 It’s time to nail down the scope of your solution, lay out the exact terms of the deal, and write up a contract for the buyer to sign.
-Video is a great tool here, too.
+Video is a great tool here to introduce or walk buyers through the sales proposal.
 Quick videos can clarify the scope and answer buyers’ questions, all in a format that can be easily shared with other stakeholders.

 Stage 5: Close